An Unregularized Third Order Newton Method: Preliminaries and Notation

 Multivariate cubic polynomials also have either no local minima, exactly one strict local minimum, or have infinitely many non-strict local minima.
 This can be argued by observing that the restriction of a multivariate cubic polynomial is a univariate cubic polynomial, and that a (strict) local minimum of a function is also a (strict) local minimum along the restriction to any line.
 A local minimum of a cubic polynomial is strict if and only if the Hessian at that point is positive definite \cite[Theorem 3.1, Corollary 3.4]{ahmadi2022complexity}.
 If it exists, it can be found by solving an SDP.
 An SDP is an optimization problem of the form:

 where $\Tr$ denotes the trace of a matrix, i.e., the sum of the diagonal entries, $\mathbb{S}^{n \times n}$ denotes the set of $n \times n$ symmetric matrices, $A \succeq B$ denotes that a matrix $A - B$ is positive semidefinite, and $C, A_i, i = 1,\ldots, n$ are matrix data, and $b_i$ are scalar data.
 It is well-known that semidefinite programs can be solved to arbitrary accuracy in polynomial time~\cite{vandenberghe1996semidefinite}.
-For a cubic polynomial written in the form (\ref{Eq: Cubic Poly Form}), the SDP feasibility problem that finds a local minimum can be given by
+For a cubic polynomial written in the form (\ref{Eq: Cubic Poly Form}), the SDP that finds a local minimum can be given by

 where $e_i$ denotes the vector of zeros except the $i$-th entry, which is a one~\cite[Algorithm~2]{ahmadi2022complexity}.
-In our implementations, we minimize the quantity in the first constraint, which can be shown to be nonnegative, and zero if and only if the cubic polynomial has a second-order point.
+It can be shown that the objective value of this SDP is always nonnegative, and is zero if and only if the cubic polynomial has a second-order point.